 Put your grilling skillet on medium heat, add 1 tablespoon of oil and grill your Halloumi cheese cubes for 2 minutes each side, leaving space between them.

-Remove the cheese cubes and place them on top of platted Arugula and watermelon bed and drizzle with few drops of balsamic reduction.
-Serve immediately.
+Finally, remove the cheese cubes from skillet and place them on top of platted Arugula and watermelon bed and drizzle with few drops of balsamic reduction.

 - 1/2 lb (220g) Halloumi cheese